canjs/can-connect-ndjson/readme.md

 $ node server.js
 ```

 2. Navigate to localhost:8080/demo/can-connect-ndjson.html to see the demo in action.
+If you open the demo in a browser that does not support `Fetch` or `ReadableStreams`, it will fall back to the `baseConnection` configuration which consumes JSON data.

 3. Check out the demo code in `demo/can-connect-ndjson.html`.